* 158,000 private jobs added in June vs. est. 185,000 -ADP

 All the 11 major S&P 500 sectors were lower, with the tech sector's 0.97 percent fall topping the list.

 A fall in Apple and Microsoft weighed the most on the S&P and the Nasdaq.

 Investors are also parsing minutes from the Federal Reserve's last meeting that showed policymakers were increasingly split on the outlook for inflation and how it might affect the future pace of interest rate hikes.

 The Fed's preferred measure of underlying inflation slipped to 1.4 percent in May and has run below the 2 percent target for more than five years now.

-Tesla fell 3 percent after the luxury electric carmaker's Model S did not get the top score in certain tests by the Insurance Institute for Highway Safety.
+Shares of Tesla fell 4.6 percent after the luxury electric carmaker's Model S did not get the top score in certain tests by the Insurance Institute for Highway Safety.